Which destination is right for you? Take our quiz to find out

 Universal plug adaptor

 Music speakers and splitters Perfect when it comes to creating the perfect campfire moment or helping day dream your way through a long bus journey.
 When it comes to the speaker, definitely get a waterproof one so you can take it to the beach and won't panic over a spilled beer.
-Splitters – help share the love of tunes or a movie on the go.

 Portable phone charger - Essential

-Head torch There will come a time when one-handed packing in the dark just doesn’t cut it.
+Head torch There will come a time when one-handed packing in the dark just doesn’t cut it

 In addition to your basics remember, try to reduce single-use plastic.